-3.29.1 Hand tools
+3.30.1 Hand tools

-- 1. All hand tools (hammers, chisels, spanners, etc.) must be recorded on a register and inspected by the construction supervisor on a monthly basis as well as by users prior to use. - Under no circumstance will the contractors be allowed to use their equipment's with mushroom heads, to be removed at the end or beginning of shift prior to use.
+- 1. All hand tools (hammers, chisels, spanners, etc.) must be recorded on a register and inspected by the construction supervisor on a monthly basis as well as by users prior to use. - 2.
+Under no circumstance will the contractors be allowed to use their equipment's with mushroom heads, to be removed at the end or beginning of shift prior to use. - 3.
+Tools with sharp points in toolboxes must be protected with a cover. - 4.
+All files and similar tools must be fitted with handles. - 5.
+No make shift tools are permissible on the project.